annotation/text-fabric/docs/Code/Overview.md

 The code base of Text-Fabric is evolving to a considerable [size](/Code/Stats).

-However, the code can be divided into a few major parts, each with their own, identifiable task.
+However, he code can be divided into a few major parts, each with their own, identifiable task.

+Some parts of the code are covered by unit [tests](/Code/Tests).

 ## Base